-Starting out on a relationship is often good time to see a therapist, to help develop good habits and develop a strong foundation.
+When embarking on a new relationship is often a good time to help develop good habits and develop a strong foundation.
 As is using relationship therapy to do a regular ‘check under the bonnet’.
 Prevention is better than cure.

-Relationship therapy is also useful where help is need to end.
+Therapy is also useful where help is needed to end a relationship.

-The work offered ustilises an evidence based integrated model, the ‘Gerneralised Relationship Functioning’ or GARF.
+The work offered utilises an evidence based integrated model, the ‘Generalised Relationship Functioning’ or GARF.
 This approach offers a way of easily understanding where your relationship is currently and how to improve it and measure the improvement.

-It looks at three area of relationship health:
+It looks at three areas of relationship health:

 - Joint problem solving – skills and effectiveness in negotiating about problems and implementing solutions

-- Organisation – within cultural norms (you culture not the therapist’s) the ability to differentiate and maintain rile boundaries that are flexible and responsive to individual needs
+- Organisation – within cultural norms (your culture not the therapist’s) the ability to differentiate and maintain boundaries that are flexible and responsive to individual needs

-- Emotinal climate – looking at the tome and range of feelings (the background noise), reciprocity in regards to attachment, love, warmth, regard, intimacy, friendliness, sharing of values and sexual functioning
+- Emotional climate – looking at the range of feelings (the background noise), reciprocity in regards to attachment, love, warmth, regard, intimacy, friendliness, sharing of values and sexual functioning

-Within this specialised services are offered to those in addiction and codepdedency recovery to help with the transition of the relationship where a one person goes into recovery.
-Also to help improve functioning for those that develop relationships in recover
+Within this, specialised services are offered to those in addiction and co-dependency recovery to help with the transition of the relationship where one person enters recovery treatment.
+We can also help improve functioning for those that develop relationships when in recovery.